stephen-kovolski/python_algorithms/README.md

 # python_algorithms
-I created this repository to work onm my Python skills.
+I created this repository to work on my Python skills.
 I've seen tutorials in the past and have read about syntax and functional programing with Python But it's time to dive in make it happen.

 This repo is strictly algortihms with no class, tutorial or guidance.
 Im relaying only on myslef, and the bits and peices I look up to make the bigger picture happen.

-All algorithms go a step or two further.  esch one will have a command line interface to make each algo a mini program.
+All algorithms go a step or two further.  each one will have a command line interface to make each algo a mini program.
 It will ask the user questions and based on their answer will direct them through the algorithm/program.